luiscolon0426/holbertonschool-low_level_programming/0x0D-preprocessor/README.md

+**Learning Objectives**

-What are macros and how to use them
+- What are macros and how to use them.

-What are the most common predefined macros
+- What are the most common predefined macros.

-How to include guard your header files
+- How to include guard your header files.